Manuel Armijo: Land grants

 Land grants to individuals and groups by New Mexican governors had long been a characteristic of Spanish and Mexican rule.
-During the last years of Mexican rule, Armijo made several large individual grants to reward supporters and cronies, encourage settlement of the New Mexican frontier, bolster defenses against Indian raids, and counter growing U.S. encroachments, including the threat of invasion by the U.S. or Texas which was independent from 1836-1845.
+During the last years of Mexican rule, Armijo made several large individual grants to reward supporters and cronies, encourage settlement of the New Mexican frontier, bolster defenses against Indian raids, and counter growing U.S. encroachments, including the threat of invasion by the U.S. or Texas which was independent from 1836 to 1845.

 Armijo approved grants of land totaling 9700000 acre to New Mexican citizens (including several prominent Anglos who had become Mexican citizens) For example, in January 1841 Charles Beaubien and Guadalupe Miranda petitioned Armijo for a grant of 1741764 acre of land east of the Sangre de Cristo range.
 Charles Bent became owner of part of that land, even though he was not a Mexican citizen.
 When Padre Martinez of Taos learned of the grant, he raised such a strong objection that Armijo withdrew the grant that summer.
 Armijo reinstated the grant after Beaubien died, giving it to his son-in-law, Lucien Maxwell.
 The grant is best known as the Maxwell Land Grant.
 The U.S., after taking control of New Mexico, adjudicated the grants and approved many of them as legal, but the ultimate owners of the land became in large part the Anglos and Hispanic politicians and speculators known as the Santa Fe Ring.
 Controversies concerning ownership of the land in the grants continued into the 21st century.